Kazungula, Zambia: What to pack, what to wear, and when to go [2023]

 May

-If you visit Kazungula during May, you might notice that it is extremely warm and very dry with almost no rain.
-Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the 50s F (low 10s C).
+If you go to Kazungula in May, you will notice that it is pretty consistently hot and very dry with almost no rain.
+Daytime temperatures are in the 80s F (high 20s C).

 What to wear/what to pack: